 Use the Windows Feedback Hub to gather feedback/reviews/feature requests

 You can direct users to the Windows Feedback Hub subcategory for your extension by embedding a link that points to it.
 This link will need to be created using the following format:

 <PFN> with the Package Family Name of you extension.
 This can be found under the App identity section for your extension in the Windows Dev Center.

 Log in regularly to check your user reviews and ratings.
 While the UWP app will only have info on the current user market, logging into the Windows Dev Center will display average rating across all markets.

 Respond to user reviews

-You can respond to user reviews in the Windows Store through the Windows Dev Center's dashboard.
+You can respond to user reviews in the Microsoft Store through the Windows Dev Center's dashboard.
 Navigate to your extension and under Analytics select Reviews.
 A link will appear underneath each review that will allow you to respond directly to the customer.
 This channel of communication enables you to offer feedback, resolutions, or send a thank you for the review!